Stock market moves indicate new house prices could fall up to 20%

 Building is continuing on their sites at present.
 However, the analyst warns that any downtime could hit sales this year.
 He notes that any time lost on construction would be difficult to recover.

-He also points out that both are in a strong financial position.
-At the begining of the year, Glenveagh had €55 million in cash.
+He also points out that both companies are in a strong financial position.
+At the beginning of the year Glenveagh had €55 million in cash.
 Cairn had €91 million in debt, but this amounted to just 12 per cent of equity.

-“Both companies have significant headroom if they are required to take on future debt,” Mr Sheridan says.
+“Both companies have significant headroom if they are required to take on future debt,” says Mr Sheridan.